mpolden/unp/README.md

 `UnpackCommand` is the command used for unpacking files.

-`PostCommand` is the command is an optional command to be run after `UnpackCommand`.
+`PostCommand` is an optional command to be run after `UnpackCommand`.

 ## Command templates